Skip to content

 Once the debtor’s estate is liquidated and used to pay off debts, the bankruptcy court will discharge any remaining debts.
 The creditors can no longer collect on those debts when that is done.
 However, some types of debts, such as student loan debt and child support obligations, cannot be discharged in bankruptcy.

-Filing for Chapter 7 bankruptcy involves several steps.
+Filing bankruptcy Chapter 7 involves several steps.
 All of these steps will be easier with an Ohio Chapter 7 bankruptcy lawyer’s help.

 1. Document your finances.
 First, you must gather information about your finances.
 That is done by collecting these documents: